Mohammed Shami

-Mohammed Shami (Note: In his early career, Shami was often referred to as Shami Ahmed in media reports.) (/hi/; born 3 September 1990) is an Indian international cricketer who plays as a right-arm fast-bowler, for the India national cricket team and for the Bengal in domestic cricket and for the Sunrisers Hyderabad in the Indian Premier League.
+Mohammed Shami Ahmed (Note: In his early career, Shami was often referred to as Shami Ahmed in media reports.) (/hi/; born 3 September 1990) is an Indian international cricketer who plays as a right-arm fast-bowler for the India national cricket team, for the Bengal cricket team in domestic cricket, and for the Lucknow Super Giants in the Indian Premier League.
 He also plays for Mohun Bagan in domestic competitions of West Bengal.

 One of the most consistent wicket takers in contemporary world cricket, Shami bowls the ball off the seam and uses swing, including reverse swing, to move the ball both directions.
 He has been reputed to have an edge in the death overs of a limited-overs innings and, in all formats, has been described as being at times "unplayable".
-Shami finished as the tournament's leading wicket taker in the ICC World Cup 2023, besides being the fastest bowler to take 50 wickets in the 48 years history of Cricket World Cup spanning 13 editions.
-He is recipient of 2023 Arjuna Award for Cricket.
-Having taken 7 wickets for 57 runs against New Zealand in the 2023 Cricket World Cup semi final, he holds the record for the best figures for an Indian Bowler in ODIs, and is currently, the only Indian bowler to have taken 7 wickets in an ODI innings.
+Shami finished as the tournament's leading wicket taker in the ICC World Cup 2023, and was also the fastest bowler to take 50 wickets in the 48-year history of the Cricket World Cup, spanning 13 editions.
+He is the recipient of the 2023 Arjuna Award for Cricket.
+Having taken 7 wickets for 57 runs against New Zealand in the 2023 Cricket World Cup semi-final, he holds the record for the best figures for an Indian Bowler in ODIs and is currently the only Indian bowler to have taken 7 wickets in an ODI innings.
 Shami was a member of the Indian team that won the 2025 ICC Champions Trophy.